 Organization of the summer school

-We will devote extensive time (around 4 hours a day) to implementing the analyses using Matlab/Python with actual behavioral data.
-Technical Assistants (TAs) will guide the trainees during all these tutorials.
+We will devote extensive time (around 4 hours on a typical a day) to implementing analyses on real-world behavioral datasets.
+Experienced Teaching Assistants (TAs) will guide the trainees during all these tutorials.

 Participants will work in teams of three on a project involving open-access, published behavioral datasets.
 They will think about how to choose the most relevant of the techniques presented and to best apply them to these data, under supervision by TAs and faculty members.
 We expect the trainees to implement a (likely partial, yet sound) modeling analysis of these data during the course.

 Two keynote research talks will focus on behavioral and/or neuroscience topics where cutting-edge modeling techniques have been successfully applied.
 Speakers will put emphasis on how mechanistic models of behavior can illuminate cognitive and neuroscience experiments.

 We plan one-to-one sessions between trainees and faculty that will provide the opportunity to talk in depth about their work, career plans, etc.